SQLfy/Accessibility-PowerBI-Reports-Public/References/ColorBlindFriendlyThemes.md

 **Preface**
 This is 100% a reference to Megan Longaria's Color Palletes that are a part of her Blog Posts on Accessibility.
-I'm using this as a reference to not forget this valuable resource. https://github.com/mlongoria/PBIColorPalettes
+I'm using my GitHub repo as a reference to not forget this valuable resource. https://github.com/mlongoria/PBIColorPalettes

 **PBI Color Palettes**